boltops-tools/lono/docs/_docs/scratch-params-build.md

 #### Create the params files

-With lono you can specify CloudFormation parameters in a concise env-like file.
+With lono you can specify CloudFormation parameters with simple formatted `key=value` env-like file.
 Add the folowing to your `params/single_instance.txt` file.

 ```sh
 KeyName=tutorial